 subject to change prior to full payment being received and is based on a

-adjusted to reflect the change in the cost
+or down to reflect the change in underlying tour costs.
+If the

-opportunity to cancel and receive a full refund of all monies
+penalty and receive a full refund of your deposit.
+Tour price

 4. Triple share